No matter what industry your small business is in, there’s one form of marketing and communication that you’re guaranteed to use: email.

 If your customer opens your email and just sees paragraphs of plain text, that might be where they leave you.
 Although they started out as written communication, visual aspects and images have become just as important in this modern age.

 Images make your email look more exciting and inviting to read.
 But more than that, they help break up information in a way that’s easily scannable to your customer.
 So even if they don’t read the whole thing, they’ll still take away the main message and hopefully click your CTA.

 If you’re not good at designing, don’t worry.
-There’s plenty of free email templates that you can use on websites like canva.
-It’s perfect for small businesses to save time and money while being able to send out professional-looking emails.
+There’s plenty of free templates that you can use on websites like canva.
+It’s perfect for small businesses to save time and money while being able to send out professional-looking communication.